-Normally, when I read a book from The List, I come to it with completely fresh eyes, knowing nothing at all about its contents.
+Normally, when I read a book from my reading list, I come to it with completely fresh eyes, knowing nothing at all about its contents.
 Not so for The Thirty-Nine Steps – I saw the play when I was a teenager.
 That said, I really had only the vaguest memories of it, so I wasn’t that far from a blank slate.
 In fact, reading the book had me confused as all heck, because the only part I remembered was the ending… and it was completely different!
 I guess that makes it all a wash.
-Anyway, this edition of John Buchan’s best-known novel (billed on the front cover as a “world-famous spy thriller”) was published in 1965, so it looks charmingly retro.
-The first editions were published fifty years before that, and it’s still in circulation; it’s pretty damn popular by all accounts, having been named in the BBC’S Big Read poll as one of the UK’s “best loved novels” as recently as 2003.

-The story kicks off with Richard living in London, and bored out of his mind (old people are wild – how could you be bored living in London?!), until a stranger shows up on his doorstep and asks to be let in.
-Turns out, he’s the weird upstairs neighbour, who has faked his own death to escape the Illuminati (or something).
-Richard’s been really bored, so he’s all “Why not?
+The story kicks off with Hannay living in London, and bored out of his mind until a stranger shows up on his doorstep and asks to be let in.
+Turns out, the stranger is Hannay’s weird upstairs neighbour, who has faked his own death to escape the Illuminati (or something).
+Hannay’s been really bored, so he’s all “Why not?
 Come on in!”, just happily ignoring all of those alarm bells.
-They have a grand old time hanging out together for about twelve hours… until Richard goes to wake his new roommate, and finds him dead.
+They have a grand old time hanging out together for about twelve hours… until Hannay goes to wake his new roommate, and finds him dead.
 Stabbed right through the heart.
 Ouch.

 What’s an all-action everyman hero to do?
 Freak the fuck out, of course!

 It ain’t all beer and skittles, though.
 It never is!
-I detected more than a few hints of anti-Semitism and some gross racial profiling throughout The Thirty-Nine Steps; heck, it was the early 20th century, Buchan could hardly be expected to know any better, but his writing might still offend some sensibilities today if not forewarned.
+I detected more than a few hints of anti-Semitism and some gross racial profiling throughout The Thirty-Nine Steps.
+It was written in the early 20th century, Buchan could hardly be expected to know any better, but his writing might still offend some sensibilities today if not forewarned.
 Also, there’s some clumsy dialect in the Scottish parts, but it wasn’t too bad.
 Look at it this way: if you can keep up with Scottish Twitter, you’ll be fine.

 As I’m sure you can tell by now, The Thirty-Nine Steps has become the prototype for the “spy-on-the-run” thriller.
 Buchan’s archetypes have been used in almost every movie of the genre ever since.
 All the elements are there: escaping the grips of ignoramus authorities, narrowly dodging the “bad guys”, an ordinary bloke who has greatness thrust upon him and chucks his whole life in the bin to go save the world.
 You can see Buchan’s influence everywhere, even in recent best-sellers like The One Hundred Year Old Man Who Climbed Out The Window And Disappeared.